 When I do my research I take bits and pieces of each site I go to and combine them all into one post.
 I look for things I haven’t already jotted down, like things the other posts don’t have.

 I don’t get into writing “Fluff” posts or being vague.
 These are posts that just fill a website without giving their readers very much information.
-I want something solid, informative, and gives a lot of value to my readers.
+I want something solid, and informative, and that gives a lot of value to my readers.

 I’m looking for as many different facts as I can find on the topic.
 My ulterior motive is to outdo all the other posts by providing as many details as possible.
 I try to over-deliver with each of my topics and exceed my reader’s expectations.